 Nearing another town, Painswick, we came upon Painswick Golf Course.
 The Cotswold Way boldly goes right through the middle of one of the fairways.
 Golfers stopped to chat with us and to wish us well on our journey.
 The golf course lies next to Painswick Beacon, where another Iron Age hillfort is located.

 Leaving this golf course, we turned towards the lovely, old, market town of Painswick, the end of this day’s walk.
 Painswick is an attractive, 13th-century town, supported for centuries by the wool industry.
 At its height, the village had 25 mills powered by the stream at the foot of the

 Our well run, lovely B&B, Falcon Inn, was just across the street from the church and was an ideal location for exploring the town.

 We dropped off our packs at the B&B and began our exploration of Painswick.
 Of course, a fun coffee house, the Painswick Pooch, was a good way to start.
 We met the pooch and her delightful owners while enjoying our coffee and pastry!

 A tourist shop provided a map of the local historical points of interest.
 St. Mary’s churchyard was filled with many fascinating items.
-The traditional “lych gate” at the entrance to the churchyard was built in 1901 from the timbers of the church belfry roof which collapsed in 1883.
+The traditional “lych gate” at the entrance to the churchyard was built in 1901 from timbers recovered from the church belfry roof, which had collapsed in 1883.

 The interesting chest tombs throughout the cemetery are from the 17th-century.
 The pride of the church is its 99 yew trees surrounding the church which were planted in the early 1700s; the 100th tree was added in 2000.

 As we continued in the churchyard, we noticed this simple (wrought-iron?) but rather haunting WWI memorial.

 We concluded that Painswick with its pleasing stone buildings and its interesting history would be a good place to spend a little